numba/numba-scipy/docs/source/developer/contributing.rst

 '''''''''

-The Numba community uses Discourse for asking questions and having discussions about numba-scip.
+The Numba community uses Discourse for asking questions and having discussions about numba-scipy.
 There are various categories available and it can be reached
 at: `numba.discourse.group <https://numba.discourse.group/>`_.
 There is also a category for `numba-scipy <https://numba.discourse.group/c/numba/numba-scipy/15>`_.